lbighetti/football/README.md

 -----

-## Application monitoring
+## Code Instrumentation

 ### AppSignal

-AppSignal is being used for error catching and telemetry.
+AppSignal is being used for error catching and performance metrics.
 I need to invite people via email (just let me know which emails).

 It can be acessed at https://appsignal.com/littlealchemist-dot-io/sites/5c995d5b14ad665f684a628e/dashboard#